idominikosgr/AI-github-changelog-generator-cli-mcp/README.md

 ## 🚀 TL;DR - Quick Start

-**What it does:** AI-powered changelog generation from git commits + MCP server for Claude Desktop
+**What it does:** AI-powered changelog generation from git commits + working directory changes + MCP server for AI assistants

 ```sh
 # Install